BeatSaber-ClanHub/bsch-next-bsch-acc/README.md

     - Create a 32-character encryption key for API key generation.
 This key is used to protect the generated API keys.
     - Paste the encryption key into the `ENCRYPTION_KEY` environment variable.

-7.  **Supabase Setup:**
+7.  **Prisma Setup:**

-    - Set up a Supabase project.
+    - Set up a Prisma project.
 Follow the Supabase documentation for instructions.
     - Connect your Supabase project to your local development environment using the Prisma ORM.
 Update your `DATABASE_URL` in your `.env` file.

 8.  **Install Dependencies:**